zodb/zodbshootout/doc/results.rst

     "Read 1000 Steamin' Objects",    4591465, 4366792,  3339414, 4534382

 ``zodbshootout`` runs six kinds of tests for each database.
-For each test, ``zodbshootout`` instructs all processes to perform similar transactions concurrently, computes the average duration of the concurrent transactions, takes the fastest timing of three test runs, and derives how many objects per second the database is capable of writing or reading under the given conditions.
+For each test, ``zodbshootout`` instructs all processes (or threads or greenlets, as configured) to perform similar transactions concurrently, computes the mean duration of the concurrent transactions, takes the mean timing of three test runs, and derives how many objects per second the database is capable of writing or reading under the given conditions.

 ``zodbshootout`` runs these tests:

 * Add objects

-    ``zodbshootout`` begins a transaction, adds the specified number of persistent objects to a ``PersistentMapping``, and commits the transaction.
+    ``zodbshootout`` begins a transaction, adds the specified number of persistent objects to a
+    :class:`~persistent.mapping.PersistentMapping`, or ``BTree`` and
+    commits the transaction.
 In the sample output above, MySQL was able to add 10027 objects per second to the database, almost twice as fast as ZEO, which was limited to 5212 objects per second.
     Also, with memcached support enabled, MySQL write performance took a small hit due to the time spent storing objects in memcached.

 * Update objects